PBFuzz: Agentic Directed Fuzzing for PoV Generation: Evaluation

-\sys extends Cursor agents with PoV-specific workflow, MCP tools, persistent memory, and property-based testing.
-To isolate contributions from different components and design choices, we evaluate five progressively enhanced variants measuring impacts of agentic design, program analysis tools, and feedback granularity: \begin{itemize}[leftmargin=2em,topsep=0pt] \item {\bf LLM only}: Fixed prompt template with one-shot PoV generation to evaluate baseline LLM capability with fixed prompt context and no dynamic tool calling for information gathering.
+\sys extends an off-the-shelf LLM agent (cursor-cli) with PoV-specific workflow, additional MCP tools, persistent memory, and property-based testing.
+To isolate contributions from different components and design choices, we evaluate four progressively enhanced variants measuring impacts of agentic design, program analysis tools, and feedback granularity:

+\begin{itemize}[leftmargin=*] \item {\bf LLM only}: Fixed prompt template with one-shot PoV generation to evaluate baseline LLM capability with fixed prompt context extracted from static analysis and no dynamic tool calling for information gathering.